ccapndave/DKCalculatorBundle/README.md

 }
 ```

-Then, you can install the new dependencies by running Composer’s update command from the directory where your composer.json file is located:
+Then, you can install the new dependencies by running Composerï¿½s update command from the directory where your composer.json file is located:
 ```
 php composer.phar update dk/calculator-bundle
 ```